sloumdrone/burrow/README.md

 ## Contribute

 To contribute, please branch off of `develop` and then submit a pull request into `develop` with any changes.
 As the project grows I will likely add wiki, issues, etc as the need arises and more people get involved.

+## Disambiguity

+There is [another project](https://github.com/jamestomasino/burrow) by the name of Burrow (that predates this one) by _jamestomasino_.
+It is a really cool collection of tools for managing gopher sites/projects.
+I definitely recommend checking it out!